Near Blue Earth in Faribault County, Minnesota — The American Midwest (Upper Plains)

 Erected by the City of Blue Earth and Faribault County.

 Location.
 43° 39.546′ N, 94° 6.735′ W. Marker is near Blue Earth, Minnesota, in Faribault County.
 Marker can be reached from Interstate 90 at milepost 118, 0.6 miles west of U.S. 169, on the right when traveling east.
+The marker is at the rest area along eastbound Interstate 90.
 Touch for map.
-The marker is at the rest area along eastbound Interstate 90.
 Marker is in this post office area: Blue Earth MN 56013, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 1 other marker is within walking distance of this marker.
-Minnesota Agriculture (approx. 0.4 miles away).
+At least 2 other markers are within walking distance of this marker.
+Exploring Southwestern Minnesota (within shouting distance Minnesota Agriculture (approx. 0.4 miles away).

 Regarding A Golden Dedication for I-90.
 There was no apparent remnant of the gold-colored portion of I-90.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 14, 2010, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 4,545 times since then and 14 times this year.
+It was originally submitted on August 14, 2010, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 5,303 times since then and 353 times this year.
 Last updated on September 11, 2015, by Steve Masler of Memphis, Tennessee.
 Photos: 1, 2, 3. submitted on August 14, 2010, by William J. Toman of Green Lake, Wisconsin. • Andrew Ruppenstein was the editor who published this page.